Kekkodf/Infosec-Lecture-Notes/README.md

     }
 ```

-After that, you can run in the Terminal the script `runner.sh` to open the notes in the Visual Studio Code by typing:
+After that, you can run in the Terminal the script `runner.sh` to open the notes in the Visual Studio Code with the command:

 ```
 /bin/bash runner.sh
 ```

+and follow the instructions.

 If you want to use another editor, you can find a list of Markdown editors [here](https://www.markdownguide.org/tools/).